Armi Millare: Discography

-Millare collaborated with Norwegian/Pop Band D'Sound for "Lykkelig" (Norwegian word for "happy") and Somewhere in Between.
-On October 19, 2018, the music video of Lykkelig was released.
+Millare collaborated with Norwegian neo-soul band D'Sound for "Lykkelig" (Norwegian word for "happy") and "Somewhere in Between".
+On October 19, 2018, the music video of "Lykkeli"g was released.
 The third collaboration she did with D'Sound "Run for Cover" was released on November 19, 2021.
-Official music video was released the same day as single release and the video was shot in Manila, and in Oslo during COVID-19.
+The official music video was released the same day as the single release, and the video was shot in Manila and in Oslo during COVID-19.